Antarctic Radio Frequency Albedo and Implications for Cosmic Ray Reconstruction: The ANITA Experiment

-The analysis described below is based on ANITA-II data.
-After launching from McMurdo Station in December, 2008, ANITA-II was aloft for a period of 31 days with a typical instantaneous duty cycle exceeding 95\%.
-Although the external experimental conditions (livetime and flight path) were more favorable for ANITA-II than for ANITA-I, the sample of detected extensive air-shower (EAS) events was somewhat smaller for ANITA-II, primarily owing to a modification to the trigger that favored neutrino detection, but, as realized {\it ex post facto}, dis-favored EAS detection\cite{triggercomment}.
-The ANITA-III launch, scheduled for December, 2013, is expected to result in an improvement by a factor of $\sim$100 in the number of detected air shower events relative to ANITA-I. Correspondingly, we have sought to determine the surface reflectivity in advance of that upcoming ANITA-III mission.
+Although it yielded no definitive neutrino detections, an interferometric analysis of the ANITA-I data sample (unexpectedly) provided a statistically large (16 events) sample of radio frequency signals attributed to the geomagnetic + Askaryan radiation associated with cosmic-ray induced extensive air showers\citep{hoover_2010} (EAS).
+Those events were supplemented with an additional four EAS detections during the ANITA-II flight two years later.
+The ANITA-III launch, scheduled for December, 2014, is expected to result in an improvement by a factor of $\sim$100 in the number of detected air shower events relative to ANITA-I. Correspondingly, we have sought to determine the surface reflectivity in advance of that upcoming ANITA-III mission.